yhaiovyi/c-wasm-loader/README.md

 ### `limit`

 If the file is greater than the limit (in bytes) the [`file-loader`](https://github.com/webpack-contrib/file-loader) is used by default and all query parameters are passed to it.
-You can use other loader using `fallback` option.

 The limit can be specified via loader options and defaults to no limit.